cakephp/docs/en/core-libraries/core-components/request-handling.rst

 .. php:method:: respondAs($type, $options)

-    -  $type - Friendly content type name ex. xml, rss or a full content type like application/x-shockwave
+    :param string $type: Friendly content type name ex. xml, rss or a full content type like application/x-shockwave
-    -  $options - If $type is a friendly type name that has more than one content association, $index is used to select the content type.
+    :param array $options: If $type is a friendly type name that has more than one content association, $index is used to select the content type.